 The fuck do we need cigarettes for?
 Or candy?
 Or fast food?
 Or plastic toys?
 Or pop/soda?
 Or meat for every meal?
 Or any of the other thousands of different kinds of bullshit garbage we converted a biosphere into over a few decades?

 We don’t!
 Nobody does!

 And like – you know it’s all going extinct anyways, right?

-The people doing that shit now can be put to use in the new division of labor planting trees, rewilding, trying to stabilize disintegrating ecosystems – y’know, all the necessary-for-survival shit that capital will never do at scale fast enough.
+The people making all this stupid garbage now can be doing something actually meaningful in the new division of labor – planting trees, rewilding, trying to stabilize disintegrating ecosystems – y’know, all the necessary-for-survival shit that capital will never do at scale fast enough.

 This is a political problem that can only be tackled by a mass movement – using the state to throttle, redirect, and redesign capitalist production.
 (We know the state can already do this – because many states did exactly this when Covid happened.
 That shit needs to be happening in a planned, continuous way).
 It has nothing to do with your consumption choices – of which there are none harmless.